Climacrux/docs.cdrplatform.com/src/pages/index.md

 Across the world governments and businesses are setting themselves net-zero targets.
 These involve both reducing emissions but also removing any unavoidable emissions (hence the term "net zero emissions").

+---

 ## Why integrate CDR into your business?

-Apart from the moral responsibility to try to do our part to fix the climate, offering a sustainable option to your customers can also act a differentiator to your competitors with some positive marketing benefits.
+Apart from the moral responsibility to try to do our part to fix the climate, offering a sustainable option to your customers can also act as a differentiator to your competitors with some positive marketing benefits.

 Reaching net-zero doesn't have to involve a lot of effort or high costs.
 Instead we want to make it as easy and affordable as possible to make 'little-but-often' contributions to fight the climate crisis and achieve your net-zero goals.

 If you need some inspiration why not check out our [example use cases](#some-example-use-cases) below.

+---

 ## Isn't this just carbon credits?